 When an expression is selected, several parameters can be filled/used.

 'Unit' of the expression: this text field is filled whenever you define a data field as expression, or use a predefined formula.
 Default is 'count' (meaning, without unit).
 See section 4.3.3.4.1, Units below for details about the units you can use.
-The unit of the Selection criteria expression is always 'count', since it is a logical expression)
+The unit of the Selection criteria expression is always 'count, by default', since it is a logical expression)

 The 'Type of the expression' dropdown list is mainly of use for longitude, latitude and time as X and Y, and help manage specific needs for those type of data.
 Most of the time it should be automatically filled.
 If a discrepancy is detected, an error can be issued in the Logs tab.